egonolieux/personal-conventions/issue-tracking.md

 # Issue tracking

+## Title and description

+- Do not end the title with a period.
+- The title must be written in the imperative mood.
+- Keep the title as short as possible for better readability.
+- Use proper capitalization.
+- Do not add a description if the title is self explanatory.

+## Labels

 When it comes to issue tracking, there are 5 categories of labels:

 1. The type of the issue, prefixed by `Type`.